 HHS contributes to the Department of Justice Attorney General’s Annual Reports to Congress and Assessment of U.S. Government Activities to Combat Trafficking in Persons.
-This report provides recommendations to federal agencies and updates on information from each agency on anti-trafficking efforts.
+This report provides recommendations to federal agencies and updates from each agency on anti-trafficking efforts.

 HHS excerpts from the FY 2015 Report are available below.
 Read the full FY 2015 Attorney General's Report.

 Capacity and Leadership on Trafficking in Persons

 The Administration for Children and Families (ACF) serves as the lead HHS agency to combat human trafficking and modern forms of slavery by administering anti-trafficking programs through grants and contracts and collaborating with federal, state, tribal, and local governmental and nongovernmental organizations.

 On June 10, 2015, ACF established a new Office on Trafficking in Persons (OTIP).
 The reorganization moved the Anti-Trafficking in Persons Division (ATIP) in the Office of Refugee Resettlement (ORR) and the domestic trafficking grants program in the Family Youth Services Bureau (FYSB) to the Immediate Office of the Assistant Secretary, thus putting the foreign national and domestic anti-trafficking activities into one office, OTIP.

 In collaboration with other ACF program and regional offices, OTIP seeks to meet three priority goals:

 - Establish a cohesive national human trafficking victim service delivery system that serves victims of all forms of trafficking by leveraging existing service systems, public-private partnerships, and federal and local coordination.

 - Develop a culture of data-informed anti-trafficking programming and policy-making by standardizing data collection, targeting evaluation, and publishing quality reports.